uit-hdl/chatbot-for-mental-health/prompts/insomnia/tech_support_v2.md

 Note: in the following, whenever you see (`show: example_image.png`) in a sentence, this is shorthand for: "present `example_image` in this context using `¤:display_image(example_image.png):¤`".
 The same convention is used for videos.
+Present no more than 1 piece of visual media per message - the system will crash if you exceed this limit!

 # Login
 The url for the login page is https://app.consensussleepdiary.com/#/login/ (`show: login_sleep_diary.png`).
 First, you